lockys/SlackFacebookBuddy/README.md

 ##Getting started
 **Configure channel of Slack**
 1. Register a new facebook account as robot.
-2. create a facebook chatroom and add robot to this chatroom, get `thread_id` on the url.
+2. Create a facebook chatroom and add robot to this chatroom, get `thread_id` on the url.
-3. set outgoing webhook with trigger word `fb=` and your server's `post url` in your channel
+3. Set outgoing webhook with trigger word `fb=` and your server's `post url` in your channel
 An example of `post url`:
 `http://example.io/toAll`